Using CLI Proxy API to Optimize AI Costs and Integrations

 What is CLI Proxy API?

-CLI Proxy API acts as a "proxy server that connects CLI models with an API setup", making them compatible with platforms like OpenAI, Gemini, and Claude.
+CLI Proxy API works as a "proxy server that connects CLI models with an API setup", making them compatible with platforms like OpenAI, Gemini, and Claude.
 Instead of manual terminal commands, developers can use standard API requests.

 Main Features:

-- Multi-Platform Support: Compatible with OpenAI, Gemini, and Claude endpoints.
+- Multi-platform Support: Compatible with OpenAI, Gemini, and Claude endpoints.

 - Image Support: Accepts image input in addition to text.